luontola/retrolambda/README.md

 tools](http://en.wikipedia.org/wiki/Java_backporting_tools) that may let you go from Java 5 down to Java 1.4.

-Android developers may use Retrolambda to take advantage of the Java 8 features on Android.
-Serge Zaitsev has written [an article about it](http://zserge.com/blog/android-lambda.html) and there is a [Gradle plugin](#gradle-plugin) which makes it easy.
+Nowadays Android Studio has [built-in support for Java 8 features](https://developer.android.com/studio/write/java8-support), so that is probably the first thing to try out.
+Otherwise, Retrolambda works also for Android: Serge Zaitsev has written [an article about it](https://zserge.com/posts/android-lambda/) and there is a [Gradle plugin](#gradle-plugin) which makes it easy.

 Retrolambda does not backport the new Java 8 APIs, but there are other